June 17, 2025

 How does Bluedot help users follow up on action items?

-Bluedot has an automation engine that generates follow-up emails from notes and can log action items to participants.
+Bluedot's AI generates follow-up emails from notes and can log action items to participants through its automation engine.

 Using Granola